20 Items to Pack For a Day at a Horse Sale (or Any Livestock Auction)

 17. Extra Clothes: Scarf, Gloves, Jacket, etc.

-You’ll also want to choose the appropriate bag: A tote, backpack, fanny pack are just a few options.
+Now where will you put all of these treasures in order to keep them clean, organized and close at hand?
+You’ll want to choose the appropriate bag for a horse sale, livestock auction or any western, cowboy or farm-related event: A tote, backpack, fanny pack are just a few options.
 Pick something washable if it’s soft or something slick and dust and smell resistant.
 Your bag of choice will absorb much of it’s surroundings.

 Related Posts & Pages: